-During CY '15 fish were stocked at 39 sites.
-Summer fishing clinics were regularly held at 9 Chicago locations and 20 sites in Northwestern, Central and Southern Illinois (see tables below).
-Similar to calendar 2014 year, 7 additional ponds were stocked in Cook County where historically summer fishing clinics had been held.
+During CY '16 fish were stocked at 43 sites.
+Summer fishing clinics were regularly held at 8 Chicago locations and 28 sites in Northwestern, Central and Southern Illinois (see tables below).
+Similar to calendar 2015 year, 7 additional ponds were stocked in Cook County where historically summer fishing clinics had been held.
 Also, there were 4 special event stockings.
 No clinics were held at these due to lack of staffing.
 Fishing clinics were held twice daily Monday through Friday for about nine weeks at most of these fishing sites during the summer.
-Approximately 20,630 youngsters attended one of 1006 summer fishing clinics that included fishing at a nearby stocked lagoon.
-Fish stocking remained important for the program and approximately 30,000 lbs. of channel catfish and 129,290 hybrid sunfish were stocked.
+Approximately 18,932 youngsters attended one of 951 summer fishing clinics that included fishing at a nearby stocked lagoon.
+Fish stocking remained important for the program and approximately 41,477 lbs. of channel catfish and 136,830 hybrid sunfish were stocked.
+In addition, 1,200 trout were stocked for the Two Rivers Fishing Fair held at Pere Marquette State Park.
 Members of the general public were also able to catch and take these fish at most sites.
-In addition to the Urban Summer fishing clinics, 1,501 kids fished at the temporary pond created for the Springfield State Fair.
+In addition to the Urban Summer fishing clinics, 1,206 kids fished at the temporary pond created for the Springfield State Fair.

 Additional volunteers and volunteer organizations have become more involved in conducting and assisting with programs.
-Volunteers and volunteer organizations with

-IDNR training and assistance held 246 fishing clinics and events for 16,092 children and adults last year.
+Volunteers and volunteer organizations with IDNR training and assistance held 247 fishing clinics and events for 9,486 children and adults last year.
 These individuals and organizations play a very important role in the ongoing success of the program.

-Urban Fishing Program coordinators held 374 non-fishing Education Programs for more than 43,532 participants at numerous schools and other settings during the year to teach environmental education and an appreciation for natural resources, and to promote summer fishing programs.
-This figure includes the 18,853 people that participated in the "Touch-a-Fish" station at the Illinois State Fair.
+Urban Fishing Program coordinators held 306 fishing events outside of summer fishing clinics with 19,018 participants.
+In addition, Urban Fishing Coordinators also held 268 non-fishing Education Programs for more than 36,243 participants at numerous schools and other settings during the year to teach environmental education and an appreciation for natural resources, and to promote summer fishing programs.
+This figure includes the 19,058 people that participated in the "Touch-a-Fish" station at the Illinois State Fair.

 The popular "Access to Fishing" rod and reel loaner program was established in 1997.
-There are currently 137 "Access to Fishing" loaner sites in Illinois, and rods and reels were borrowed 14,281 times last year.
+There are currently 142 "Access to Fishing" loaner sites in Illinois, and rods and reels were borrowed 13,752 times last year.
 The list of sites follows this report.

-In total the Urban Fishing Program, with three full-time coordinators, 20 summer interns and their volunteer network, held or sponsored a total of 1,581 fishing and non-fishing programs for nearly 72,843 participants in 2015.
+In total the Urban Fishing Program, with three full-time coordinators, 20 summer interns and their volunteer network, held or sponsored a total of 1,771 fishing and non-fishing programs for nearly 90,285 participants in 2016.